NOVEMBER 10, 1938 – Vienna, Austria

 “Ah, yes.
 Sure.
 Please have a seat.”
 I say, politely.
 He seems to me like a good man after all.

 The programme starts finally- The Holocaust Memorial Service.
-The programme goes the usual way for a decent duration – remembering the people who became victims in the massacre, and praying their souls rest in peace.
+The programme goes the usual way for a decent duration – remembering the people who became victims of the massacre and praying for their souls to rest in peace.
 And then, the host finally picks up the topic we all have been waiting for since all these years.

 He’s the person responsible for rescuing 669 children who were destined for death camps from the Nazis, from Czechoslovakia to Britain via eight evacuations during the second world war.
 He transported the kids to Britain safely, by a train which we now call ‘Czech Kindertransport’, and also found homes for those children there.
 I’m extremely delighted to have with us this unsung hero- Sir Nicholas George Winton.”